Neural dust

-Neural dust is a class of nanometer-sized devices operated as wirelessly powered nerve sensors; it is a type of brain–computer interface.
+Neural dust is a theoretical class of nanometer-sized devices operated as wirelessly powered nerve sensors; it would be a type of brain–computer interface.
 The sensors may be used to study, monitor, or control the nerves and muscles and to remotely monitor neural activity.
 In practice, a medical treatment could introduce thousands of neural dust devices into human brains.
 The term is derived from "smart dust", as the sensors used as neural dust may also be defined by this concept.

 Background

 The design for neural dust was first proposed in a 2011 presentation by Jan Rabaey from the University of California, Berkeley Wireless Research Center and was subsequently demonstrated by graduate students in his lab.
 While the history of BCI begins with the invention of the electroencephalogram by Hans Berger in 1924, the term did not appear in scientific literature until the 1970s.
 The hallmark research of the field came from the University of California, Los Angeles (UCLA), following a research grant from the National Science Foundation.

 While neural dust does fall under the category of BCI, it also could be used in the field of neuroprosthetics (also known as neural prosthetics).
 While the terms can sometimes be used interchangeably, the main difference is that while BCI generally interface neural activity directly to a computer, neuroprosthetics tend to connect activity in the central nervous system to a device meant to replace the function of a missing or impaired body part.